 CBF's Pennsylvania Student Leadership Council's (SLC) encounter with an unusually large, odd looking, brown salamander prompted questions that eventually led to the campaign to designate an official state amphibian.
 The salamander was Cryptobranchus alleganiensis alleganiensis, commonly known as the Eastern hellbender.

 Hellbenders are the largest salamander species in North America.
 They can be found in cold, clear, swift-running rivers and streams of the Susquehanna watershed.
 They prefer rocky streambeds with crevices, which they use for protection and for nesting sites.
 But the loss of forested buffers along these waterways is resulting in warmer waters and silted streambeds, degrading their habitat and decimating their numbers in streams where they were plentiful as recently as 1990.

 The SLC students wondered why more people don't know about hellbenders and the problems they're facing.
 So they came up with a plan to designate the Eastern hellbender Pennsylvania's official state amphibian.
-To this end, they drafted a piece of legislation and are meeting with elected officials.
-They hope to get the bill passed by Pennsylvania's Senate and House and ultimately signed by Governor Tom Wolf.
+To this end, they drafted a piece of legislation and met with elected officials to get it passed.

 Organizations supporting the hellbender bill include:

 Earth to Table Products

 Pennsylvania Parks and Forest Foundation

 Thornbury Township Environmental Advisory Council